ag143/workshop/PowerBI/notes.md

 - Larger enrollments = Calculate(Filter('FactcourseEnrollments','FactCourseEnrollments'[EnrollmentsAmount]>1000))

 pivot and show the weekd day scheduled
-- Schedule Checkbox = IF(COUNTROOWS(Appointments)>0, UNICAHR(9635),"")
+- Schedule Checkbox = IF(COUNTROWS(Appointments)>0, UNICAHR(9635),"")

-ou have a Power BI model for sales data.
+you have a Power BI model for sales data.
 You create a measure to calculate the year-to-date sales.
 You need to compare the year-to-date sales with the previous year for the same time period
 - to filter out the dates for calculation

 a measure to rank total sales by product